|

 done on the Au20 projects [audiophile versions of Apostrophe

 (') and Over-Nite Sensation] and the results, I think, speak for themselves.
+From dukeoprunez:

 No spindle - we've got (green) nipple!
 A good sign, since the first